dadooda/git-sandbox/README.md

     git-xperiment$ ./Init
     ```

 5. Predending to be developer Alice, start writing a great poem.
-Notice how the shell prompt changes as you step in and out developers' working copies:
+Notice how **shell prompt changes** as you step in and out developers' working copies:

     ```sh
     git-xperiment$ ./Clone alice